-Attachment grid on iPhone (left) and on iPad (right)
+Attachment grid on compact (left) and on regular (right)

-Indicates at a glance the number of attachments that have been added to the attachment container.
+Indicates at a glance the number of attachments that have been added to the attachments container.

-Lets the user add images, video, audio, and documents to the attachment collection.
+Allows the user to add images, video, audio, and documents to the attachments container.

 C. Attachment Item

 Provides a preview of the image, video, or document.
-If a preview is not available, then a doctype icon with the document name should be displayed.
-When tapped, the item goes into modal view where the user can view an image and allows for more functionality.
+If a preview is not available, a doctype icon with the document name should be displayed.
+When tapped, the item goes into a modal previewer where the user can view or delete the item.

 Compact attachment form cell anatomy